mike1971/C-Projects/README.md

 # C-Projects 500 Types
-Program Projects Taken From C++ Books and Lab Exercises:
+Program Projects Taken From C++ Books, and Lab Exercises.
+Use the required book in conjuction to the project:

 -------------------------------------------------------
 Top C++ Courses plus Tutorials &